gopi3922/gopi3922/README.md

-# Gopinath G - Full Stack Developer 👨‍💻
+# Gopinath G - Software Engineer 👨‍💻

 Hey there!
 Welcome to my GitHub profile!
 I'm Gopinath, graduated at KSR Institute for Engineering and Technology, Trichengode,Namakkal.